 Bosnian Sarajevo will also impress you with its European promenade, the bustling Oriental old bazaar and the 16th century Gazi Hursev-beg Mosque, a true marvel of Ottoman architecture.
 You can also cross the Latin Bridge, where in 1914 Franz Ferdinand was assassinated.
 Mostar’s old town is a delightful multicultural combination of Ottoman, Mediterranean, and European architecture, with the iconic rebuilt Old Bridge spanning the scenic Neretva river.

 In Croatia, Dubrovnik is rightly termed the Pearl of the Adriatic, and its Gothic, Renaissance, and Baroque edifices, coupled with fortifications surrounded by turquoise waters are breathtaking.
 Adding to the beauty is the gorgeous Dalmatian coast, and no less stunning are Diocletian’s Palace in Split, the city’s Venetian alleys, Romanesque churches, medieval ramparts, and the fragrant fish market.
-The picturesque port town of Rovinj has a blissful Italian atmosphere.
+The picturesque port towns of Trogir and Zadar have a blissful Adriatic atmosphere.
 And if Slovenia’s capital Ljubljana at times reminds you of Prague, it may be due to architect Jože Plečnik’s work in both cities.

 Local food aficionados can taste Bosnian burek (assorted pastries) and tufahije (walnut-stuffed glazed apple).
 Croatia is famous for its olives, cheeses, truffles, indigenous wines, Istrian wild asparagus, and fresh fish.
 Zagorski štrukli are Zagreb’s delicious specialty, and Joseph promises to show you the best place serving them.